-9 Iwry and John (2006).

-10 The New America Foundation helped design California's first private sector retirement bill, a 401(k) linked to the state employee pension system, introduced in 2007.
+- 9 Iwry and John (2006). - 10 The Treasury introduced the $m\gamma$ RA program in 2015, which is a "starter" savings account to encourage non-savers to acquire the habit of saving.
+It is voluntary for employers to adopt and does not automatically enroll employees (U.S. Department of the Treasury 2016). - 11 The New America Foundation helped design California's first private sector retirement bill, a 401(k) linked to the state employee pension system, introduced in 2007.
 In 2009, the Economic Opportunity Institute proposed a system of "universal voluntary retirement accounts" in Washington state.
 During this period, Mark Iwry of the Brookings Institution was also active in efforts to promote pilot Auto-IRA plans in a number of states.
-Ultimately, political support from key public sector unions, AARP, and other stakeholder groups helped pass private sector retirement bills in state legislatures.

-11 Two important studies were the Retirement Security Project's national Auto-IRA (Iwry and John, 2006, 2009) and Teresa Ghilarducci's 2011 California Guaranteed Retirement Accounts (Rhee 2011).
+Ultimately, political support from key public sector unions, AARP, and other stakeholder groups helped pass private sector retirement bills in state legislatures. - 12 Two important studies were the Retirement Security Project's national Auto-IRA (Iwry and John, 2006, 2009) and Teresa Ghilarducci's 2011 California Guaranteed Retirement Accounts (Rhee 2011).
 The original NCPERS (2011) proposal envisioned a cash balance plan with voluntary contributions and a modest guaranteed return.
 The program would take advantage of the public sector's economies of scale to deliver investment results in a cost-effective manner and its ability to pool mortality risk over a large number of participants to provide annuities at retirement.
-12 State of California Legislature (2012).